HuanLab/ML4MassSpec/README.md

 # Tutorial of Machine Learning in Metabolomics

 Welcome!
-This repository is a step-by-step beginner’s guide to using machine learning in metabolomics, with a specific forcus on data processing and interpreatation.
+This repository is a step-by-step beginner’s guide to using machine learning in metabolomics, with a specific focus on data processing and interpretation.
 You do not need much coding experience to get started.
 All instructions are written for beginners.

 ---